astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/02-python-calculator.md

 print(f"That's {abs(error_32bit - error_64bit)/1000:.0f} km of error!")
 ```

 Python defaults to 64-bit because scientific computing needs that precision.
-But libraries like JAX default to 32-bit for machine learning where speed matters more than precision. *Always know which you're using!*
+But libraries like JAX default to 32-bit for machine learning where speed matters more than precision.
+For numerical computing with JAX, you can configure it to use 64-bit precision by setting `jax.config.update('jax_enable_x64', True)` at the start of your program. *Always know which precision you're using!*

 :::{note} ⚠️ 🌟 The More You Know: Why Quantum Computers Could Change Everything
 :class: dropdown